H5N1 Bird Flu: What You Need to Know

 However, 50% may be an overestimate, Dr. Roberts says, adding that there may be cases where people have no symptoms, are only mildly symptomatic, or haven’t sought care for their symptoms.
 He also noted that if the virus did spread in humans, the percentage might be significantly lower if preventive approaches, including a vaccine, and treatments were made widely available.

 Another reason for concern is that bird flu is now being detected in new animal species.
-In addition to outbreaks in cows—a relatively new development for the bird flu virus—there have been sporadic infections in some wild mammals.
+In addition to outbreaks in cows and pigs—both relatively new developments for the bird flu virus— sporadic infections in some wild mammals were first detected in Canada and the U.S. in 2022, and are ongoing.
 “It’s natural to wonder if it’s only a matter of time before this virus is able to spread among humans,” Dr. Roberts says.

 Below, Dr. Roberts answers eight common questions people have about bird flu.